kyleryanaz/Firebase-Authentication/README.md

+##Firebase Authentication

+- Author: Kyle Ryan

+- Description: Create your own Firebase project (its free and easy) and click "Add Firebase to your web app".
+Then drop the provided key into the top part of App.js.
+Don't forget to install Firebase.

+#

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>